By USA specialist Tim

 The route concludes at the small town of Hana, one of the oldest settlements in Hawaii and a fantastic place to experience traditional Polynesian culture.
 Set amid rainforest, the town retains a compact and sleepy feel, having escaped the major development seen on the west coast.
 There’s plenty to see and do here, from visiting Hale Piilani, the state’s largest heiau (Hawaiian temple) in Kanahu Gardens, to shopping for Hana's notable Gourmet Blend Chili Pepper Sauce at Hasegawa General Store.

-Of the three main islands, Hawaii Big Island is my personal favorite.
+Of the three main islands, the island of Hawai'i is my personal favorite.
 Home of the Hawaii Volcanoes National Park, it's one of the very few places in the world where you’re able to watch glowing molten lava flowing freely into the ocean.
 Here you can walk on solidified lava beds or watch the smoke rise from the US’s only continuously active volcano, Kilauea.

-The youngest but largest of the Hawaiian islands, Big Island lays claim to the world’s tallest mountain, Mauna Kea.
-Most of the mountain itself is submerged beneath the Pacific ocean, rising almost 10,000 meters in total — higher than Mount Everest.
+The youngest but largest of the Hawaiian islands, the island of Hawai'i lays claim to the world’s tallest mountain, Mauna Kea.
+Most of the mountain itself is submerged beneath the Pacific Ocean, rising almost 10,000 meters in total — higher than Mount Everest.

-Most of Big Island’s hotels are on the west coast.
+Most hotels on the island of Hawai'i are on the west coast.
 I’d recommend spending a few days on the beaches here and enjoying a number of activities including a night snorkel with manta rays and a visit to the summit of Mauna Kea and its observatory.

 My journey to the summit of Mauna Kea was a pleasant two and a half hour drive from my west coast hotel, with a stop midway for a late lunch and to acclimatize.
 It’s the end reward, however, that is most significant.